-The term 'Withholding Tax' is explained in detail and with examples in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Withholding Tax' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Withholding Tax refers to the U.S. Federal income tax which they withhold from the wages of any employee.
 Employers pay these taxes which they collect from their employees’ payrolls straight to the government.
 All amounts which they withhold become credited against the employees’ income taxes.
 This offsets the amount the employees owe throughout the calendar year.
 This tax is similarly assessed on other forms of income, including dividends, capital gains, and interest earned by any securities the individual holds.
 Even non-residents who are American citizens will have to pay these taxes.

 The Internal Revenue Service utilizes two different forms of Withholding Taxes in their efforts to be certain that the correct amount of taxes become withheld in various scenarios.
 By far and away the most commonly utilized and talked about one is the standard means of withholding against personal income.
 All U.S.-based employers are required to do this on behalf of their employees, whether they are part time or full time.
 The second and less common method pertains to those nonresidents of the U.S. who earn money in the United States.
 Their income similarly must be levied to ensure that Uncle Sam receives his full due.

 By engaging in Withholding Tax procedures, the United States Department of the Treasury is able to go straight for their share of taxes right at the income source, instead of trying to collect their income taxes after the fact once they are already earned (and potentially spent).
 They originated this clever, forward thinking system back in 1943 as they instituted a massive tax hike on Americans.
 Back in the day, the government pondered the issue and believed that they would find it hard to gather up such a huge percentage of income in taxes if they did not get them upfront.